panos-kosmidis/protos/README.md

 You are not limited by the default view extensions the framework provides.
 You can specify your own view extensions in the application's configuration.

-The following view engines are fully integrated with the Framework:
+The following view engine components are provided by protos:

 - [CoffeeKup](https://github.com/mauricemach/coffeekup)
 - [DoT](https://github.com/olado/doT)